darshanime/darshanime.github.io/_posts/2015-05-09-A-new-beginning.md

   * Talk about my contributions to the projects.<br>
   * Talk about the amazing people I met. <br>

 Next, I plan to write about my experiences with the next project I would work with.
 Which ?
-I don't know either<br> But I wish to make it will read like a diary.
+I don't know either<br> But I wish to make it read like a diary.

 <br>
 **Why are you doing this ?**